- Professor, Computer Engineering

 I recently returned from sabbatical in Lisbon, Portugal, where I was working at ISR/IST.
 I am married, with a son and another on the way.
 My wife and I enjoy living near the Ocean on the West Side of Santa Cruz, chasing after our 2 year old son, and are expecting his baby brother this summer.

-Embedded systems; robust software architectures for real-time reactive systems; sensor fusion; guidance, navigation, and control (GNC) system identification; robust and advanced control schemes; feedback control systems; robotics; unmanned autonomous vehicles (UAVs) and cooperative control
+- Embedded systems; robust software architectures for real-time reactive systems; sensor fusion; guidance, navigation, and control (GNC) system identification; robust and advanced control schemes; feedback and control systems; robotics; unmanned autonomous vehicles (UAVs); cooperative control

 Are you Gabriel Hugh Elkaim?
-If so, you can update the information on this page.
+If so, you can update your directory information.